Olive Beamish

-Olive Beamish (17 June 1890 – 14 April 1978) was an Irish-born suffragette, who wore a Women's Social and Political Union (WSPU) badge whilst still at school, and became involved in the militant suffragette movement, including attacking postboxes and arson.
-Beamish was also known as "Phyllis Brady".
-Beamish was imprisoned and force-fed and was one of the first to be released under the "Cat and Mouse" Act and later sentenced to 18 months with hard labour.
+Olive Beamish (17 June 1890 – 14 April 1978) was an Irish-born suffragette, women's rights campaigner, and trade unionist educated at Girton College Cambridge.
+Beamish wore a Women's Social and Political Union (WSPU) badge while still at school.
+Also known as "Phyllis Brady", Beamish became involved in the militant suffragette movement, including attacking postboxes and arson.
+Beamish was imprisoned and force-fed and was one of the first to be released under the "Cat and Mouse" Act.
+She was later sentenced to 18 months with hard labour.
+Beamish was fluent in six languages and was recognised by her movement with a medal for valour.

 Early life

 Agnes Olive Beamish was born in Cork in Ireland.
 Her father was a Protestant farmer.
-She had brothers.
 Her parents supported their daughter joining Women's Social and Political Union (WSPU) in 1906 and she wore their badge to school, whilst living in Westbury-on-Trym, near Bristol, England, where they were had moved to by 1901.
 Beamish felt the inferior status of women when her brothers were able to engage in politics for the 1905 election, saying "I felt the position keenly, that I would never be equal to them in the political world, and I also realised the inferior position of women, everywhere."
-Beamish studied at Girton College Cambridge, mathematics and economics in 1912.
+Beamish graduated from Girton College Cambridge and then worked for the Women’s Social and Political Union (WSPU).